RECOMMENDED READING -- BOOKS FOR THE ZEN STUDENT

 Richard A. Gard, Gard, Richard A. Buddhism.
 (Braziller).
 All of the material in Har Dayal's book above, in much more detail and with a different arrangement of catagories.
 Heavy going,

 James Green, The Recorded Sayings of Zen Master Joshu (Shambala).
 A collection of the pre-eminent.
 Zhaochou.

 Seikan Hasegawa, The Cave of Poison Grass (Great Ocean).
 Essays by a youthful modern master who clarifies some basic Zen terms found in Western literature.

-David Hinton, The Analects: Confucius (Counterpoint).
+David Hinton, The Four Chinese Classics.
+(Counterpoint).
 The master translator presents a precursor of Zen.

 Hinton, Chuang Tzu: The Inner Chapters (Counterpoint).
 Chuang Tzu a Confucian thinker who is often cited by Zen masters as an important ancestor.

 Hinton, Mountain Home: The Wilderness Poetry of Ancient China (New Directions).
 A beautiful, pertinent anthology.

 Victor Hori, Zen Sand: The Book of Capping Phrases for Koan Practice(University of Hawaii).
 The capping phrase is used by some Western masters as the final check of the student's understanding of a kōan.